MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/workspace-command.md

 ### Create a workspace

 Before you can add files to the version control server or check out items on the server, you must create a workspace or associate an existing one with the current directory.
-For more information, see [Create a workspace and get files for the first time](set-up-team-foundation-version-control-your-dev-machine.md).
+For more information, see [Set up Team Foundation Version Control on your dev machine](set-up-team-foundation-version-control-your-dev-machine.md).

 To make the current directory a working folder for an existing workspace on your computer, follow these steps: